sh4hids/shahid.pro/content/blog/javascript-object-key-existence-check/index.md

 ---
-title: JavaScript Object Key Existance Check (on any lavel)
+title: JavaScript Object Key Existence Check (on any level)
 date: '2019-07-18T10:16:14.794Z'
 ---

 In our day to day life of coding (specially in JavaScript) sometimes we need to check whether a key of an object exists or not.
-It can be on any lavel.
-For example, let's imagine we have an api response where we can get the details of a blog post.
+It can be on any level.
+For example, let's imagine we have an API response where we can get the details of a blog post.

 ```json
 {